mawk-khan/Rorio/readme.txt

 = Does this theme support any plugins? =

-WordPress Repo includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.
+Rorio Theme includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.

 == Changelog ==